 Hepburn Played Many Roles People Viewed As "Masculine"

 Hepburn was known as a classic Hollywood starlet, but she was also notorious for flouting traditional gender norms.
 This extended to her characters, who were often more commanding and emblematic of modern womanhood than typical idyllic Hollywood figures at the time.
 In college, Hepburn often played men on stage, and, as she began her Hollywood career, she starred in a film by an open lesbian, Dorothy Arzner, which included an unhappy romance with a man.
-In Sylvia Scarlett, she played a woman who disguised herself as a man and kiss a maid on screen.
+In Sylvia Scarlett, she played a woman who disguised herself as a man and kissed a maid on screen.
 The film was directed by George Cukor, another openly gay director, and included not only a same-gender kiss between Hepburn's character and the maid, but also some homoeroticism in the way that male characters responded to Hepburn's character's masculine presentation.